 Of course, these are the people left after the “survivor bias” of heart attacks and cancer.
 Even elders whose brains show tangles and plaques (during an autopsy) have remained symptom-free while alive.
 It’s a testament to the brain’s neuroplastic ability to route around damage.

-In general, people with two APOE4 genes are fine until age 65.
+In general, people are fine until age 65.
 (Seven more years for me!)
 After that, the odds rise unpredictably.

 Human cognitive skills reach their peak before our 70s.
 Dementia symptoms typically appear in the mid-70s, just like my Dad (age 74).
 After that, the Alzheimer’s bell curve is about 20 years wide.
 My grandmother covered Grandpa’s dementia symptoms for several years before her death, and then he spent over 14 years in a care facility.